-A. Race and Ethnicity-Based Discrepancy in Harbor-Authorized Services and Supports

-37. In 2019 and 2020, Harbor complied with this statutory duty to submit annual data to DDS. § 4519.5.
-Harbor's data shows that Harbor authorized on average more services per year for white consumers than Hispanic consumers.
-Harbor bases its ethnicity and race
+- A. Race and Ethnicity-Based Discrepancy in Harbor-Authorized Services and Supports - 37.
+In 2019 and 2020, Harbor complied with this statutory duty to submit annual data to DDS. § 4519.5.
+Harbor's data shows that Harbor authorized on average more services

-2 "Generic" resources are resources available outside of the regional center system, including from school districts and government agencies that serve the general public.
-Examples of generic resources include Medi-Cal, In-Home Supportive Services categories on those used by the United States Census Bureau, specifically defining Hispanic as "Cuba, Mexico, Puerto Rico, South or Central America, or other Spanish culture regardless of race."

-(IHSS), Social Security Disability Insurance, Supplemental Security Income (SSI), CalFresh, housing subsidies, and services through Individualized Education Programs.
+&lt;sup>2 "Generic" resources are resources available outside of the regional center system, including from school districts and government agencies that serve the general public.
+Examples of generic resources include Medi-Cal, In-Home Supportive Services (IHSS), Social Security Disability Insurance, Supplemental Security Income (SSI), CalFresh, housing subsidies, and services through Individualized Education Programs.
 See § 4644(b).